theonelson/bitmap-from-scratch/README.md

 ## How to compile

-The folder contains the .sln of my code.
-In the Visual Studio project file, there are 2 pictures at bitmap format (.bmp) in « debug » folder (coco.bmp & lena.bmp).
+The folder contains the main file (.sln) of my code.
+In the Visual Studio project file, there are 2 pictures at bitmap format (.bmp) in « debug » folder : /FinalProject/FinalProject/bin/Debug/ .
 All the images that we want to modify should be in this folder, we also have to be sure that they are not « read-only ».

 To compile, we can execute "FinalProject.exe" in the Debug folder.
 A menu appears in the console with a little interface where we can type numbers to select a picture and apply stuff to it.